sebastiandev/zipper/README.md

 **Zipper** depends on minizip as well but since it is used as a submodule, you get it when cloning the repo and it gets compiled with the project.

+*Note*: Zipper follows and unmaintained version of minizip!

 *Note*: For windows users, zlib is expected to be found at ZLIBROOT.
+Soon Zipper will follow the new generation of zlib named [zlib-ng](https://github.com/zlib-ng/zlib-ng) and will be compiled directly with this project.

 #### Download dependencies